 The overcrowding is acute, with no outdoor public space, no playground, no park area or football ground.
 Electricity is intermittent and water rationed during the summer months.
-This makes ABCD's support even more important.
+Unemployment is around 60%, with up to 500 disabled people needing help.